About TrustRadius Reviews — Frequently Asked Questions

 Verified Users — Before publishing a review, TrustRadius research staff verifies that each reviewer has recent experience with the product.

 Objective Opinions — While every reviewer has a distinct individual point of view, TrustRadius will not publish any review with a clear bias or conflict of interest.
-We don’t publish reviews from a vendor's own employees (current or former) or those of their competitors.
+We don’t publish reviews from a vendor's own employees or those of their competitors.
 We do publish reviews from resellers, but do not include their ratings in the overall score calculations.

 TrustRadius is committed to ensuring all reviewers are providing quality, candid opinions you can trust.

 What about anonymous reviewers?

 Actually, no reviewers are anonymous to us.
 TrustRadius authenticates all reviewers via LinkedIn or their work email address.
 We give reviewers the option to remain unnamed to the general public, and approximately 30% of reviewers choose this option.
 Allowing anonymity encourages candor among our reviewers.
 Reviewers who have chosen to remain anonymous are shown as “Verified User."
 We include useful metadata about the reviewer to help you understand the reviewer’s context, including company size, industry, department, and title.